schonny/bedrock-api-server/README.md

 - **Manage Multiple Servers**: Control multiple Bedrock servers independently, each running in its own screen session.
 - **RESTful API**: Provides a simple and intuitive API for managing server instances, allowing for easy integration with other tools and services.
 - **Simple CLI**: All API functions are also available for the CLI.
+- **Quickstart-mode**: If you do not want to use an API or CLI, you can start your server simply and straightforwardly in quickstart-mode.

 ## Getting Started